okta/okta.github.io/_source/_code/javascript/okta_angular_sign-in_widget.md

 $ ng new okta-app
 ```

-This creates a new project named `okta-app` and will install all required dependencies.
+This creates a new project named `okta-app` and installs all required dependencies.

 The simplest way to add authentication into an Angular app is using the library [Okta Sign-In Widget](okta_sign-in_widget).
 We can install it via `npm`:

 ```bash
 [okta-app] $ npm install @okta/okta-signin-widget --save
 ```

 ## Create an Authentication Service
-There are a number of different ways to log users into your Angular application.
+Users can sign in to your Angular application a number of different ways.
 To provide a fully-featured and customizable login experience, the [Okta Sign-In Widget](okta_sign-in_widget) is available to handle User Lifecycle operations, MFA, and more.

 First, create `src/app/app.service.ts` as an authorization utility file and use it to bootstrap the required fields to login: